EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queue-of-requests.md

 # Queue of requests

 <p class="lead">
-Liquid Ajax Cart doesn't perform Shopify Cart API Ajax requests immediately, it adds them to the Queue.
+Liquid Ajax Cart doesn't perform Shopify Cart API Ajax requests immediately; instead, it enqueues them for processing.
 </p>

 ## How it works

-Let's say a user changes a cart item quantity input value.
-Liquid Ajax Cart will have to send a Shopify Cart API `/cart/change.js` Ajax request to update the quantity.
+Let's say a user changes the value of a cart item quantity input, thus Liquid Ajax Cart has to perform a Shopify Cart API `/cart/change.js` Ajax request to update the quantity.

-Rather than sending the request immediately, Liquid Ajax Cart will add the request to the Queue of requests.
+Rather than executing the request immediately, Liquid Ajax Cart adds the request to the Queue of requests.
-If there are no other requests in the Queue, the `/cart/change.js` request will be the first in the Queue:
+If there are no other requests in the Queue, the `/cart/change.js` request becomes the first in the Queue:

 {%- capture highlight_code -%}
 #1: [/cart/change.js]
 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-Once the Queue isn't empty, Liquid Ajax Cart switches to the "processing requests" mode and executes requests according to their order.
+As the Queue isn't empty anymore, Liquid Ajax Cart switches to the "processing requests" mode and executes requests according to their order.

-As the `/cart/change.js` is the first in the Queue, it will be executed right away.
+As the `/cart/change.js` is the first in the Queue, it is going to be executed right away.

 {%- capture highlight_code -%}
 #1: [/cart/change.js — executing]
 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-Imagine, while the `/cart/change.js` is executing, the user submits two product forms.
+Imagine, while the `/cart/change.js` is executing, the user submits a product form.
-Liquid Ajax Cart will need to perform two Shopify Cart API `/cart/add.js` Ajax requests to add the products to the cart.
+Thus, Liquid Ajax Cart needs to perform a Shopify Cart API `/cart/add.js` Ajax requests to add the product to the cart.
-As the Queue is not empty, the requests will go to the end of the Queue:
+As the Queue is not empty, the request goes to the end of the Queue:

 {%- capture highlight_code -%}
 #1: [/cart/change.js — executing]
 #2: [/cart/add.js]
-#3: [/cart/add.js]
 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-Once the `/cart/change.js` is completed, it will be removed from the Queue, so the upper `/cart/add.js` request will become the first in the Queue:
+Once the `/cart/change.js` is completed, it gets removed from the Queue, then the `/cart/add.js` request becomes the first in the Queue:

 {%- capture highlight_code -%}
 DEL [/cart/change.js — completed]
 ---------------------------------
 #1: [/cart/add.js]
-#2: [/cart/add.js]
 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-Then Liquid Ajax Cart will start executing the new first request in the Queue:
+Then Liquid Ajax Cart starts executing the current first request in the Queue:
 {%- capture highlight_code -%}
 #1: [/cart/add.js — executing]
-#2: [/cart/add.js]
 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-The process will be repeated until the Queue is empty.
+The process is being repeated until the Queue is empty.

 ## The `important` requests

-When you make a Shopify Cart API Ajax request using {% include v2/content/links-to-request-methods.html %}, it will also go to the end of the Queue by default, if the Queue isn't empty.
+When you make a Shopify Cart API Ajax request using {% include v2/content/links-to-request-methods.html %}, it also goes to the end of the Queue by default, if the Queue isn't empty.

 {%- capture highlight_code -%}
 const button = document.querySelector('#custom-add-to-cart-button');